 Control plans

-Control plans are detailed documents that outline the specific methods and procedures used to control the production process and ensure product quality.
-These plans specify the critical characteristics of the part, the control methods to be used, and the frequency of inspections and tests.
+Detailed documents called control plans outline the specific methods and procedures that helps to control the production process and ensure product quality.
+These plans specify the part’s critical characteristics, the control methods to use, and the frequency of inspections and tests.
 Control plans also include information on the equipment and tools required, as well as the responsibilities of personnel involved in the production process.
 By implementing robust control plans, manufacturers can maintain tight control over the production process and quickly identify and address any deviations from the specified quality standards.

 Measurement system analysis (MSA)